-Conflict to Connection in Conversations with Ourselves and Others
+Conflict to Connection in Conversation with Ourselves and Others

 A triad model of conversation and consciousness that restores connection and creates new possibility

-Learn 6 types of conversations (inner and outer) that build resilience with adversity and strengthen relationship, cooperation, and collaboration.
+Learn 6 types of conflict to connection conversations (inner and outer) that build resilience with adversity and strengthen relationship, cooperation, and collaboration.

 This Level Two intermediate online live session community practice is for people who have taken my Level One 8-week Foundations of Mindfulness in Conversation, or who have taken live trainings in Nonviolent Communication (NVC) and have been actively practicing for at least 6 months.

 You’ll Gain The Ability To:

 - Recover more quickly in the moment of a difficult interaction and remain more centered

 - Deepen presence and connection in conversations and relationships